History of PlayStation in Timeline

 PlayStation®5 Digital Edition (slim)

-In October 2019, the current specifications for the PlayStation 5 were released, detailing its 8-core, 16-thread CPU, custom AMD Navi family GPU with ray-tracing support, custom SSD storage, and Blu-ray drive supporting 100 GB Blu-ray discs and Ultra HD Blu-ray.
+In October 2019, the specifications for the PlayStation 5 were released.
+The console uses an 8-core, 16-thread CPU based on AMD's Zen 2 microarchitecture.
+The graphics processor is a custom variant of AMD's Navi family using the RDNA microarchitecture, which includes support for hardware acceleration of ray-tracing rendering.
+Also the new console ships with a custom SSD storage, and the console's integrated Blu-ray drive would support 100 GB Blu-ray discs and Ultra HD Blu-ray.

 PlayStation®5 Digital Edition (slim)